In this tutorial, I will show you how to make threads in SolidWorks

 Now, you will notice a new window to enter parameters of the Polygon.
 Since hexagonal bolts have 6 sides, enter 6 into the option box.
 Next, draw a polygon with center coordinates (0,0) for the X and Y positions, respectively.
 After doing so, click New Polygon.
-These steps are shown in Figure 3 below.

 Figure 5: Smart Dimension option

 You will see a new window open on the left side with several options for extrusion.
 Type 8 mm in Depth box, and click OK.
-See Figure 7 below.

 Select the Top Face of the polgyon and create a New Sketch.
 Draw a Circle with center in (0,0) and Radius of 11 mm and that Circle will tangent all edges of the polygon.
-See Figure 8 and 9 below.

 Next, click on Features tab in Command Manager and then on Extruded Cut.
-See Figure 10 below for details.

 A new window will appear on the left side.
 Follow these steps: